geographika/mappyfile-geojson/README.rst

 ----

-An example of using the plugin with ``mappyfile`` can be found in `example.py <https://github.com/geographika/mappyfile-geojson/blob/master/example.py>`_.
+An example of using the plugin with ``mappyfile`` can be found in `example.py <https://github.com/geographika/mappyfile-geojson/blob/master/example.py>`_ along with an `example.map <https://github.com/geographika/mappyfile-geojson/blob/master/example.map>`_.

 .. image:: https://raw.githubusercontent.com/geographika/mappyfile-geojson/master/polygon.png